microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 During scene rendering, the app can choose to do the following (or, perhaps, some variation of its choosing):
 * Shader samples from the MinMip map
-  * Use the same UV(W) texture coordinates used to sample from the tiled texture
+  * Can use the same UV(W) texture coordinates used to sample from the tiled texture, if the paired texture size is an even multiple of the mip region size
 * Get the filtered mip level value returned from MinMip map, called *X*
 * Use *X* as a per-pixel mip level clamp value for sampling from the tiled texture.